 I prefer Nano over the standard FreeNAS editing tools, so I’ve installed that within the jail as well.
 This is an optional step.
 Choose whatever editor takes your fancy.

-To start DNSMasq when the jail starts, add the following line to the file /etc/rc.local.
+To start DNSMasq when the jail starts, add the following line to the file /etc/rc.conf.

 Now exit the shell and restart the jail to make sure DNSMasq starts correctly when the jail starts.

 Check by shelling back into the jail and executing the command sockstat.
 You should see a screen similar to that shown below.
 Look for dnsmasq under the COMMAND column.